jespersoderlund/mqttloadapp/README.md

 The server is currently built and developed and tested using Glassfish 4 but should run a container supporting JAX-RS.
 A small tweak to the configuration had to be done to ellinimate a problem with a version of Guava in Glassfish "leaking" into the application and interfered with Guava functionality used in the application.

 # Configuration
 Configuration locations can be either in a local file system or in S3.
-All S3 locations are on the form "s3://<bucket>/<key>".
+All S3 locations are on the form `s3://<bucket>/<key>`.
 When configuring the root, then all objects are accessed relative to that.

+The values of the XYZ_root variables can either be done through java system properties or environment variables, in that order.

 ## config_root
-An absolute path to a local file system or an S3 object key on the format "s3://<bucketname>/<s3-folder-prefix>".
+An absolute path to a local file system or an S3 object key on the format `s3://<bucketname>/<s3-folder-prefix>`.

 ### mqtt.properties
 Contains properties for establishing the connection to the MQTT Gateway of Icebreaker.